SoftwareAG/c8y-docs/src/render/guides/microservice-sdk/java/developing-microservice.html.md

 To upload a microservice to the server you need to configure the following properties:

 * url - Mandatory URL that will be used for deployment.
 Empty by default.
-* username - Mandatory tenant name and user name used for authorization.
+* username - Mandatory tenant ID and user name used for authorization.
 Empty by default.
 * password - Mandatory password used for authorization.
 Empty by default.
 * name - Optional name of uploaded application.
 By default the same as "package.name" property or "artifactId" if "package.name" is not provided.